Elizabeth Butler-Sloss, Baroness Butler-Sloss: Legal career

-On 8 July 2014, it was announced that Baroness Butler-Sloss would chair the forthcoming large-scale inquiry into cases of child sex abuse in previous decades.
+On 8 July 2014, it was announced that Butler-Sloss would chair the forthcoming large-scale inquiry into cases of child sex abuse in previous decades.
 She stood down on 14 July after mounting pressure from victims' groups and MPs over her suitability regarding the fact that her brother was the Attorney General at the time of some of the abuses in question and her perceived unwillingness to include mention of former Anglican bishop Peter Ball.